grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 :  Becomes the document title element.
 Often browsers display this in the tab for the page.

    It doesn't need to precisely match the `menuTitle`.
-   The title should be optimized for search engines.
-May be surrounded by double quote marks (").
+   Optimize the title for search engines.
+Use double quotes (`"`) to surround the title.
 Do not use smart quotes.

 `description`

-:  Displays as a clue to users about what the page should include on social (Twitter and the like), though not as much by a search engine.
+:  On social media, such as Twitter, displays as a clue to users about what the page includes.

-   The number of characters vary by media, but use them wisely.
+   The number of characters vary by media, so make the description concise.
-   Provide enough information to guide users to the content by describing what content is provided using the link.
+   Provide enough information to guide users to the content by describing what content the link leads to.
    Often, this doesn’t need to be original prose&mdash;you can often scan the first few paragraphs to pluck the appropriate terms or phrases into the description.
-   It won't cause harm if it's too long, it will simply truncate in the displayed media.
+   If it's too long, it is harmlessly truncated on social media.
-   May be surrounded by double quote marks (").
+   Use double quotes (`"`) to surround the title.
 Do not use smart quotes.

 `aliases`